 Part of the reason for attending a school community is to learn to interact with others in positive ways.
-With this in mind, personal listening and gaming devices (e.g. MP3 players such as an iPod) must not be used while at school (including lunch and recesses).
+With this in mind, personal listening and gaming devices must not be used while at school (including lunch and recesses).
 These items should be left at home and will be subject to confiscation unless teacher permission for a specific class activity has been granted.
 Mobile phones should never interfere with the classroom learning environment and are not allowed to be used during school hours.
 For privacy reasons, students should not take pictures or video of others at school unless it is for a specific school activity or they have received permission.